 Plants are effectively the basis for all life on Earth as we know it, providing us with air, withdrawing carbon dioxide from the atmosphere, and composing the foundation of the food chain we rely on as a species.
 For the most part, however, we ignore plants in our daily lives and seldom think about them when it comes to drawing inspiration about how to live better, more fulfilling lives.

 That’s silly, as plants can teach us plenty of important life lessons that we’d otherwise leave by the wayside.
-Here are 5 of the most important life lessons I learnt from plants, and why I think you should start keeping your ears open the next time you’re walking through the woods.
+Here are 5 of the most important life lessons I learnt from feminized seeds for plants, and why I think you should start keeping your ears open the next time you’re walking through the woods.

 1. You’ve simply got to stay hydrated